icmx/jonesy/README.md

 ### External Readers Connection

 To use Jonesy, one should connect an external application to Jonesy's feeds.
-Suppose you have only one feed in your config file:
+Suppose one have only one feed in your config file:

 ```xml
 <feed source="http://example.org/rss" result="news.feed" />